jzp1025/mx-operator/docs/developer_guide.md

 # Developer Guide

-There are two versions of operator: one for v1alpha1 and one for v1alpha2.
+There are now only one version of operator: v1alpha1 .

 ## Building the operator